 Set Environment Variable In Linux (Ubuntu, Debian, Mint, Kali, CentOS, Fedora, RHEL)

-Linux provides different distributions where all of them have the environment variables.
+Linux provides different distributions and all of them have environment variables.
 The environment variables are related to the shell for Linux.
-The bash shell is the default shell for most of the Linux distributions.
+The bash shell is the default shell for most Linux distributions.
 The create and set a new environment variable in Linux the bash can be used.
-The .bashrc is the configuration file that is used to set bash configuration and new variables.
+The .bashrc is the configuration file that is used to set the bash configuration and new variables.
 Every user has the .bashrc file in his home directory.
 The path is ~/.bashrc and the following line can be added to this file.
 This variable can be used by the current user.

 export myvar="This is my variable"